 Ridding your pool of algae shouldn’t be too difficult, but it can be annoying and relatively expensive.
 You should clean your pool out as much as possible.
 Then, you’ll want to treat it with an algaecide.
 This sounds simple, but there’s some things you’ll need to watch out for.
 First, make sure your algaecide is sufficiently potent.
 Some products may be advertised as algaecides, but are really more of an algaestat, which merely inhibits algae growth.
 A weaker algaecide will probably still work and may or may not be cheaper, but it may also take longer to work.

-Need to find a pro for your pool algae?Find Pros
+Ready to start your pool algae?Find Pros

 Next, shock your pool.
 Not just your weekly overdose, either, shock it hard.
 You may be tempted to do both at the same time.
 Be patient.
 The chlorine may interact with the algaecide and render it ineffective.
 You’re also going to need to balance your pool water.
 Chances are your pH levels and alkalinity are also off if you have algae in your pool.
 Throughout the entire process of algae removal, you should be checking your filter and backwashing as your pressure gauge warrants.